apache/beam-site/src/documentation/io/built-in-hadoop.md

 ### EMR DynamoDB - DynamoDBInputFormat

 To read data using EMR DynamoDB, use `org.apache.hadoop.dynamodb.read.DynamoDBInputFormat`.
-DynamoDBInputFormat implements the older org.apache.hadoop.mapred.InputFormat interface and to make it compatible with HadoopInputFormatIO which uses the newer abstract class org.apache.hadoop.mapreduce.InputFormat, a wrapper API is required which acts as an adapter between HadoopInputFormatIO and DynamoDBInputFormat (or in general any InputFormat implementing org.apache.hadoop.mapred.InputFormat)
+DynamoDBInputFormat implements the older `org.apache.hadoop.mapred.InputFormat` interface and to make it compatible with HadoopInputFormatIO which uses the newer abstract class `org.apache.hadoop.mapreduce.InputFormat`, a wrapper API is required which acts as an adapter between HadoopInputFormatIO and DynamoDBInputFormat (or in general any InputFormat implementing `org.apache.hadoop.mapred.InputFormat`)
-The below example uses one such available wrapper API - https://github.com/twitter/elephant-bird/blob/master/core/src/main/java/com/twitter/elephantbird/mapreduce/input/MapReduceInputFormatWrapper.java
+The below example uses one such available wrapper API - <https://github.com/twitter/elephant-bird/blob/master/core/src/main/java/com/twitter/elephantbird/mapreduce/input/MapReduceInputFormatWrapper.java>

 ```java